Agent-based and

 Ecological Society of America recognizes Volker Grimm

-The Ecological Society of America announced that Volker Grimm is the 2023 winner of the Robert Whittaker Distinguished Ecologist Award, which is presented every two years to an outstanding non-American ecologist.
+The Ecological Society of America awarded Volker Grimm the 2023 Robert Whittaker Distinguished Ecologist Award, which is presented every two years to an outstanding non-American ecologist.

 New software development resources from CoMSES Net